safwanhossain/Economic_Fairness/README.md

-# Designing Fairly Fair Classifiers via Economic Fairness Notions
+# Fairly Fair Classifiers via Economic Fairness Notions

 This repository contains experimental code for a paper on using economic fairness notions in Machine Learning.